Second United Front: Background

-Cooperation during the War of Resistance
+Cooperation during the Second Sino-Japanese War

 In July 1937, the Presidium of the Central Military Commission issued an order for the Red Army to reorganize into the National Revolutionary Army and stand by for the anti-Japanese front line.

 As a result of the truce between KMT and CCP, the Red Army was reorganized into the New Fourth Army and the Eighth Route Army, which were placed under the command of the National Revolutionary Army.
 The CCP agreed to accept the leadership of Chiang Kai-shek, and began to receive some financial support from the central government run by KMT.
 In agreement with KMT Shaan-Gan-Ning Border Region and Jin-Cha-Ji Border Region were created.
 They were controlled by the CCP.

-Among the points of negotiation in the Second United Front was the ability of the Communist Party to openly publish newspapers and periodicals in KMT areas.
+Among the points of negotiation in the Second United Front was the ability of the CCP to openly publish newspapers and periodicals in KMT areas.
 In late August 1937, Zhou Enlai and KMT Central Publicity Department head Shao Lizi agreed that the newspapers Xinhua Daily and Chuin Chung Weekly would be published in these areas.

 After the commencement of full-scale war between China and Japan, CCP forces fought in alliance with the KMT forces during the Battle of Taiyuan, and the high point of their cooperation came in 1938 during the Battle of Wuhan.

 However, the CCP submission to the chain of command of the National Revolutionary Army was in name only.
 The CCP acted independently.
 The level of actual coordination between the CCP and KMT during the Second Sino-Japanese War was minimal.